alanpaxton/alanpaxton.github.io/java-benchmarks.md

 At small(er) data sizes, we can see whether other factors are important.

 - Indirect byte buffers are the most significant overhead here.
-Again, we can conclude that we want to discount them entirely.
+Again, we can conclude that this is due to pure overhead compared to `byte[]` operations.
 - At the lowest data sizes, netty `ByteBuf`s and unsafe memory are marginally more efficient than `byte[]`s or (slightly less efficient) direct `nio.Bytebuffer`s.
 This may perhaps be explained by even the small cost of